Francisco Chilche: War against Vilcabamba and death

-In 1558, Sayri Túpac was installed as new kuraka of Yucay as a consequence of political changes in the Spanish crown, but he died suddenly, after which Chilche was accused of poisoning him to recover his domains.
-He spent one year in prison between trials, but was freed as no evidence of the crime was found, although Garcilaso and Felipe Guaman Poma de Ayala believed he was guilty.
+In 1558, Sayri Túpac was installed as new kuraka of Yucay as a consequence of political changes in the Spanish crown, but he died suddenly, after which Chilche was accused of murdering him with poison to recover his domains.
+He spent one year in prison between trials, being ultimately freed in absence of evidence, although chroniclers Inca Garcilaso and Felipe Guaman Poma de Ayala believed he was guilty.
 Chilche then forced the late Sayri's favorite concubine, Inés Coya, to marry him.
-This chapter of his life was followed by a last military tenure against the rebel Túpac Amaru as captain general of the Indian auxiliaries.
-Chilche died in 1586, after which his son Hernando Guatanaula, the first of eight siblings, inherited Yucay.